-The Supplier Code of Conduct applies to conduct related to all personnel engaged by the Supplier, regardless of whether they be casual, short-term or contracted workers or where they may be located.
+TasPorts' Supplier Code of Conduct applies to the conduct of all personnel engaged by a Supplier, regardless of whether they be casual, short-term or contracted workers or where they may be located.

-You are expected to read and familiarise yourself with this Supplier Code of Conduct.
-Please contact a member of TasPorts' legal department for further information or if you have any questions you may have on the application of this Code of Conduct to you.
+Suppliers are expected to read and familiarise themselves with this Supplier Code of Conduct.
+Please contact a member of TasPorts' legal department for further information or if you have any questions on the application of this Code of Conduct to you.